-A PTO policy for small businesses addresses how an employee can bank hours for sick days, personal days and vacation days.
-Employees can take PTO days and use them as they see fit, although most businesses have a maximum amount of PTO days.
+A PTO policy for small businesses addresses how an employee can bank hours for sick days, personal days, and vacation days.
+Employees can take PTO days and use them as they see fit, although most businesses require their employees to accrue pto with a maximum amount of days.
 In addition, some allow them to expire if unused.
-In comparison, some businesses offer unlimited PTO, and employees can take days off as long as their work is completed.
+In comparison, some businesses offer unlimited paid time off, and employees can take days off as long as their work is completed.

-A study from TSheets uncovered facts that impact a PTO policy for small business.
+A study from TSheets uncovered facts that impact a PTO policy for small business, which we’ll review below.
 PTO is an important part of a benefits package, and many potential employees consider a business’s PTO policy prior to accepting a job offer.
 However, it’s also true that many employees don’t use all their PTO.
 The study found:

 2. Cognitive dissonance